nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 `diet 12 Only feed dry kibble` will store a dietary remark for pet 12 saying "Only feed dry kibble".

+### Adding pets' appointment details: `app` ###

+Given a pet ID, adds pet appointment details in the database.

+Format: `app INDEX date/[yyyy-MM-dd HH:mm] at/[location]`

+* ID is a unique identifier that each pet has in the database.
+* Date and time of appointment should be entered together with `date/` prefix.
+* Date and time should strictly follow `yyyy-MM-dd HH:mm` format.
+* Date and time should only contain numbers apart from `-` and `:` as per shown above.
+* Location of appointment should be entered with `at/` prefix.
+* Whitespaces, special characters and alphanumeric characters are allowed for location.
+* If both `date/` and `at/` are not present, the `app` will be deemed invalid.

+Examples:
+`app 1 date/2022-03-04 09:30 at/ NUS Vet Clinic` will store the appointment details for pet 1 as `Mar-04-2022 09:30 AM at NUS Vet Clinic`.

 ### Viewing pets’ pick-up and drop-off time: `time`

 Views pets’ pick-up and drop-off time